 I was in a marriage where we, the couple, were living, essentially, as strangers sharing accommodations in a boarding house.
 My children were grown, living away from home and, for the most part, unenthusiastic about visiting.
 Besides my work at the office, I had part-time teaching positions that drained more time and energy than the intellectual or financial compensation they provided in return.
-I had an exhausting daily commute to work from a home that had turned into the kind of suburban prison fitting every sociological stereotype ever invented.
+I had a home that had turned into the kind of suburban prison fitting every sociological stereotype ever invented.

-In February 2002, my husband died suddenly of a heart attack that should never have happened.
-Like many men, he was vehemently opposed to the idea of preventive health care in Virginia and considered medical doctors, one step removed from snake oil salesmen or voodoo practitioners.
+In February 2002, my husband died suddenly of a heart attack that should never have happened if he would have stopped smoking.
+Like many men, he was just trying out the variety of E Liquid flavors that are out there to stop smoking, but unfortunately it wasn’t done soon enough.
+He was vehemently opposed to the idea of preventive health care in Virginia and considered medical doctors, one step removed from snake oil salesmen or voodoo practitioners.
 (That, by then, I had been working in a medical office for close to 16 years and could have got him in to see any specialist in the city at a moment’s notice is another of those ironies laden with the sort of psychological symbolism with which marital counselors would have a field day.)
 His death set in motion a series of changes that hardly caused a ripple in the world outside my head.
 For me, my family and friends, it was nothing short of revolution.
 And I mean this in the complete political sense of “overthrow of a ruler or political system”.

 In the first year, following my husband’s death, I found myself struggling to understand the language of lawyers, accountants, real estate agents, moving companies, landlords, financial advisors-in short, an entire army of humans who represented the “transactional” side of conducting oneself and one’s affairs in the “real” world.
 I blundered through it all as best I could, with the help and support of an extraordinary support network of family and friends (among whom I count the many wonderful people I have met and worked with at Yaffe/Ruden) and somehow managed to emerge happier than I had been in my whole life.